Korthal-Maiyn/Korthcore.DevOps-Workshops/Workshops/Workshop1_GettingStarted.md

 Notice the start `ssh-rsa` and the end `username@domain.com` this tells us the key type and the -C comment we made to generate the key.
 You add comments to help easily distinguish the use case of these keys, and for the most part tend to follow a *username@hostname* or *email.address@domain.com* format.

 Now we need to paste this Public Key into your ***Azure DevOps*** Organisation.
 Obviously start by logging in to your [Azure DevOps Organisation](https://dev.azure.com/) and once you are logged in, select your **User Profile** icon up the Top Right (Step 1).
 From the subsequent dropdown menu select **Security** (Step 2).
-And finally select the **SSH public keys** menu item from the left hand menu.
+And finally select the **SSH public keys** menu item from the left hand menu (Step 3).
 Unless you've set this up previously, you should be presented with an empty list.

 <div style="text-align: center;">